IliasSim/Wizard-Werdna-Ring-Adventure/README.md

 ## **Items**

 In the game the tiles can have items stored on them.
-The two major item categories are potions and weapon.There is also a special case of item theWerdna ring.
+The two major item categories are potions and weapon.There is also a special case of item the Werdna ring.
 Details are given below.

 ### **Potions**
 The potions are used for the restoration of the hitpoints and mana points of the Hero.
 The potion are acquired by our Hero automatically when he pass a tile in which it is stored.